-Action taken when threat of violence or gunfire is identified or directed by law enforcement and it is necessary to prevent perpetrator(s) from entering occupied areas.
-During Lock Down, students remain in classrooms or designated locations at all times.
+Action is taken when a threat of violence or gunfire is identified or directed by law enforcement, and it is necessary to prevent perpetrator(s) from entering occupied areas.
+During Lock Down, students remain in classrooms or designated locations.

 Do not evacuate the building if a shooter is involved- even if the fire alarm rings.
 Remain secure until further instructed.